Hear the Wind Sing: Characters

 The first girl was a classmate and girlfriend in high school; she and the protagonist broke up a few months after graduation.
 The second was a 16-year-old hippie girl "I" met in the Shinjuku subway station; she stayed in his apartment for one week and left.
 The third was a girl "I" met in the university library who was studying French.
 In the spring of the next year, she was found to have hung herself in a forest.

+The third girl is also the one next book partially focuses on and develops the role of on "I" identity growth.